xrrocha/word-scrambler/README.md

 ```

 For illustration purposes here is the complete Kolin implementation of the
-`main` for our legible word scrambler:
+`main` function for our word scrambler:

 ```kotlin
 // Scramble from files/stdin to stdout